-The Medical Genetics Department at SSM Cardinal Glennon Children’s Medical Center provides comprehensive clinical genetic services including evaluation, diagnosis, treatment, and genetic counseling.
+The Medical Genetics Department at SSM Health Cardinal Glennon Children’s Hospital provides comprehensive clinical genetic services including evaluation, diagnosis, treatment, and genetic counseling.
 Genetic services are provided to individuals of all ages and their families.

 Developmental delay/learning disability

 Fetal alcohol syndrome

 Patients are generally referred for a genetic evaluation or genetic counseling by their primary care physicians or other specialists.
 On occasion, individuals may self refer.

 Outpatient genetic services are available in SSM Health Cardinal Glennon's General Medical Genetics Clinic and Metabolic Genetics Clinic.
 In addition, we are involved in multispecialty clinics, including Neurofibromatosis and Cleft Lip and Palate.

 In addition to serving patients at our main campus, the genetics team sees patients throughout the St. Louis and Illinois area.
 Get more information about SSM Health Cardinal Glennon at a location close to home.